Why Central Oregon Is the Best Place to Stargaze in Oregon

 This observatory was opened in 2024 by three local astronomers with a passion for sharing the stars and skies with all.
 Located at the top of the park at Smith Rock, Asterisk boasts a 17” PlaneWave telescope that gives 360° views of the night sky and surrounding skyline.
 The observatory is open nightly March, April, May, June, September, and October; you can also make reservations to have a guided experience with one of the astronomy experts on sight.
 Check out their website for updated hours, reservations, and more.

-Best Natural Spots within an Hour of Bend to Go Stargazing
+Best Natural Spots to Go Stargazing

 Of course, you don’t need to visit an observatory to become an astrotourist; anywhere with clear skies and a lack of light pollution will do.
 Here are a few ideas for stargazing on your own or as part of a tour.